fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [Kayomani/PlexExternalPlayer](https://github.com/Kayomani/PlexExternalPlayer) - Allows you to use Plex to browse your media then play the files in your favorite media player (where the files are local).
 - [soerenkampschroer/plex-to-vlc](https://github.com/soerenkampschroer/plex-to-vlc) - Play your videos in VLC right from the Plex Web Player interface.
 - [nsano-rururu/docker-compose-ui](https://github.com/nsano-rururu/docker-compose-ui) - web interface for Docker Compose
 - [revenz/Fenrus](https://github.com/revenz/Fenrus) - A personal home page for quick access to all your personal apps/sites.